-Click for more EU textile strategy Digital product passport EU Circular Economy Action Plan EU Regulation on deforestation-free supply chains Ecodesign for sustainable products regulation Waste framework directive In late March 2022, the European Commission unveiled the EU Stra-tegy for Sustainable and Circular Textiles(2) as part of the broader Circular Economy Action Plan(3), signifying a pivotal step in the green transition of the textile industry.
-The textile strategy aims to ensure that all EU textile products are durable, recyclable, and so-cially responsible by 2030.
-It seeks to establish uniform EU regula-tions through the Ecodesign for Sustainable Products (ESPR) initiati-ve.
-While the Waste Framework Directive addresses waste mana-gement and producer responsibility, the ESPR focuses on integrating environmental considerations into textile design and production.
-The proposed ecodesign regulation aims to remove environmental-ly harmful products from the European market by 2030.
-Furthermore, the EU has put forth a new proposal for an EU Regula-tion on deforestation-free supply chains.
-This regulation will mandate that all relevant companies wishing to market products (such as leather, furniture, and wood) in the EU or export them must provide evidence that the products are legally sourced and free from defo-restation (land that has not undergone deforestation after Decem-ber 31, 2020).
-Upon the regulation's enforcement, stakeholders and negotiators will have 18 months to implement the new rules.
+TRENDS IN THE FASHION, FURNITURE AND DESIGN In late March 2022, the European Commission unveiled the EU Strategy for Sustainable and Circular Textiles(2) as part of the broader Circular Economy Action Plan(3), signifying a pivotal step in the green transition of the textile industry.
+The textile strategy aims to ensure that all EU textile products are durable, recyclable, and socially responsible by 2030.
+It seeks to establish uniform EU regulations through the Ecodesign for Sustainable Products (ESPR) initiative.
+While the Waste Framework Directive addresses waste management and producer responsibility, the ESPR focuses on integrating environmental considerations into textile design and production.
+The proposed ecodesign regulation aims to remove environmentally harmful products from the European market by 2030.
 In alignment with the EU Circular Economy Action Plan, the concept of Digital Product Passport(3) (DPP) was introduced.
-The DPP will necessitate businesses operating in sectors such as textiles and furniture to provide digital product information accessible to con-sumers.
+The DPP will necessitate businesses operating in sectors such as textiles and furniture to provide digital product information accessible to consumers.
 This information may encompass product specifications, recyclability details, and energy efficiency information.
 The DPP aims to facilitate product repair and reuse while enhancing supply chain transparency.
-While there are additional regulatory changes beyond those mentioned, this catalogue focuses specifically on initiatives pre-sented by the European Commission, considering the target au-dience of Nordic countries.
+CLICK HERE FOR MORE EU textile strategy EU Circular Economy Action Plan Ecodesign for sustainable products regulation Digital product passport EU Regulation on deforestation-free supply chains Waste framework directive Furthermore, the EU has put forth a new proposal for an EU Regulation on deforestation-free supply chains.
+This regulation will mandate that all relevant companies wishing to market products (such as leather, furniture, and wood) in the EU or export them must provide evidence that the products are legally sourced and free from deforestation (land that has not undergone deforestation after December 31, 2020).
+Upon the regulation's enforcement, stakeholders and negotiators will have 18 months to implement the new rules.
+While there are additional regulatory changes beyond those mentioned, this catalogue focuses specifically on initiatives presented by the European Commission, considering the target audience of Nordic countries.
 EU legislation is expected to significantly impact on businesses of all sizes within the fashion, furniture, and design industry.
 For an overview of the initiatives stemming from the European Green Deal that are relevant to the fashion and design industry, please refer to the subsequent page.
-The textile strategy seeks to discourage the prevalence of fast fashion, and the measu-res required to achieve this goal.
-Selected EU Strategies & Legislation Affection the Fashion, Furniture and Design Industry Corporate Sustainability Reporting Directive7 - Companies must report on the environment, including dimate, social conditions and corporate governance.
-The report must be given in the annual report and provided with an auditor's opinion - 2024: Large public-interest companies with over 500 employees must report according to CSRD - 2026: Listed SMEs will subsequently be subject to the requirements may refrain from reporting until 2028) - CSRD continues to evolve and is complemented by CSDDD EU Taxonomy6 - A list of economic activities that are sustainable - Helps investors identify sustainable investment opportunities - Do No Significant Harm Climate neutral 20501 - European Green Deal adopted in 2020 - Ambitious goal for the EU to be climate neutral by 2050 - Legally binding cf., the Climate Act
+The textile strategy seeks to discourage the prevalence of fast fashion, and the measures required to achieve this goal.

+SELECTED EU STRATEGIES & LEGISLATION AFFECTING THE FASHION, FURNITURE AND DESIGN INDUSTRY Corporate Sustainability Reporting Directive - · Companies must report on the environment, including climate, social conditions and corporate governance.
+The report must be given in the annual report and provided with an auditor's opinion - 2024: Large public-interest companies with over 500 employees must report according to CSRD - 2026: Listed SMEs will subsequently be subject to the requirements may refrain from reporting until 2028) - CSRD continues to evolve and is complemented by CSDDD EU Taxonomy - · A list of economic activities that are sustainable - Helps investors identify sustainable investment opportunities - Do No Significant Harm